idaholab/moose/framework/doc/content/sqa/framework_srs.md

 !template! item key=system-context
 !! system-context-begin
 [!ac](MOOSE) is a command-line driven application.
-This is typical for a high-performance software that is designed to run across several nodes of a cluster system.
+This is typical for high-performance software that is designed to run across several nodes of a cluster system.
 As such, all of the usage of the software is through any standard terminal program generally available on all supported operating systems.
 Similarly, for the purpose of interacting through the software, there is only a single user, "the user", which interacts with the software through the command-line.
 MOOSE does not maintain any back-end database or interact with any system daemons.
-It is a executable, which may be launched from the command line and writes out various result files as it runs.
+It is an executable, which may be launched from the command line and writes out various result files as it runs.

 !media media/sqa/usage_diagram_uml.svg